The Silence (1963 film): Plot

 Two emotionally estranged sisters, Ester and Anna, and Anna's son, Johan, a boy of 10, are on a night train journey back home.
 Ester, the older sister and a literary translator, is seriously ill.
 Anna coldly assists her, seemingly resenting the burden.
-They decide to interrupt the journey in the next town called "Timoka", located in a fictional Central European country on the brink of war.
+They decide to interrupt the journey in the next town called "Timoka", located in a Central European country on the brink of war.
 Although Ester is a professional translator, neither she nor her relatives speak the language of this country.

 The sisters rent a two-room-apartment in a once-grandiose hotel.
 Ester suffers in her room, self-medicating with vodka and cigarettes while trying to work.
 Johan soon begins wandering around the hotel's hallways, encountering the elderly hotel porter and a group of Spanish dwarfs who are part of a traveling show.
 Meanwhile, Anna ventures into the city and is openly advanced upon by a waiter in a cafe.
 Later, she watches a show in an uncrowded theatre, and is both repelled and fascinated when a young couple begin to have sex in a seat nearby.
 Anna returns to the cafe, brushes past the waiter, and returns to the hotel in time.

 Left with Johan while his mother is out, Ester attempts to form a more intimate bond with him, but Johan avoids her attempts to stroke his hair and face.
 On Anna's return, Ester is eager for an account of what her sister has done after seeing her soiled dress.
 Provoked, Anna spitefully fabricates a sexual encounter with the waiter to her sister.
 Anna also reveals her intention to meet him again that evening, which Ester, not wanting to be left alone, begs her not to do.
 Anna meets the man in their hotel, and Johan witnesses them kissing and entering a room down an adjacent hall.
 Upon returning to the room, he asks Ester, why his mother dislikes being with them, as she always departs as soon as she gets the chance.
 Ester tells him that she has learned a few words of the local language, and she promises to write them down for him.
 Johan, instinctively knowing Ester is seriously ill, embraces her in a show of concern and compassion.